COGS18/COGS18.github.io/_build/materials/03-Variables.md

 ### Defining Variables

 <div class="alert alert-success">
 In programming, variables are things that store values.
-Variables are defined with `name = value`.
+Variables are defined with <code>name = value</code>.
 </div>